 Skip to Content

-Starters Max Fried and Joe Musgrove have early exits with apparent injuries in Braves-Padres game
+Starting pitchers Max Fried and Joe Musgrove exit early with injuries in Braves-Padres playoff game

-SAN DIEGO (AP) — Atlanta Braves left-hander Max Fried and San Diego Padres right-hander Joe Musgrove had early exits Wednesday night in Game 2 of their NL Wild Card Series.
+SAN DIEGO (AP) — Atlanta Braves left-hander Max Fried and San Diego Padres right-hander Joe Musgrove exited early because of injuries Wednesday night in Game 2 of their NL Wild Card Series.

-Musgrove, who grew up in suburban El Cajon, had two stints on the injured list with right elbow inflammation, costing him a total of 63 games.
+Musgrove, who grew up in suburban El Cajon, had two stints on the injured list with right elbow inflammation this season, costing him a total of 63 games.
 His second stint sidelined him for 2 1/2 months.

 Musgrove threw the first no-hitter in Padres history on April 9, 2021, in his second start with his hometown team after being obtained in an offseason trade with Pittsburgh.